anthonybeckett/c-sharp-notes/README.md

 // First lets make an interface in a Common directory in the Domain layer public interface IDomainEvent : INotification;

-// We’ll make a simple event that fires when a Record is created.
+// We'll make a simple event that fires when a Record is created.
 We place these in the domain layer within an events folder. public class RecordCreatedEvent : IDomainEvent
 {
     public Guid RecordId { get; }